SANTA CRUZ COUNTY FACTS, STATS, AND FAQS

 FOOD AND WINE

 With Santa Cruz County’s mild, coastal climate and long growing season, regional chefs base their imaginative culinary offerings on the bounty of locally grown organic fruits and vegetables.
 Seafood caught in local waters and award-winning local wines round out the meals.
 There are more than 70 family-owned wineries in the Santa Cruz Mountains Appellation, many with public tasting rooms.

 From luxurious resorts and country inns to budget motels and beachside campsites, Santa Cruz County offers an array of lodging options for travelers.
 The total number of lodging facilities in Santa Cruz County is 140.
 The total number of lodging units is 4,595.

-- Tourism is a $700 million industry in Santa Cruz County and generates $14.5 million in local taxes. (based upon 2000 figures)
+- Tourism is a $1 billion industry in Santa Cruz County (based upon 2019 figures)